chimbosonic/blog/src/posts/rust-learnings-and-journey.md

 ## Huff-Tree-Tap v0.0.x

 In my first attempt to implement Huffman Encoding, I made quite a few mistakes and 100% misunderstood the borrow checker.
-I did change quite a few things that helped in later iterations.

 ### The mistakes